Computer Architecture Simulation Models

 INSTALLATION

-its own installer.
-The most recent version (17th July 2007) is 1.2.1.2.
+The most recent version (June 2020) is 3.8.

-To install HASE-III, execute the following from a terminal with an
+execute the following from a terminal:

-cd /Directory_Containing_Setup_HASE_III_1.2.1.2.jar/
+cd /Directory_Containing_Jar_File/

 - If you have root access:

-- Enable root access:
+- Enable root access: su

-- Run the installer: java -jar Setup_HASE_III_1.2.1.2.jar
+- Run the installer: java -jar Setup_HASE_3.8.0.1.jar

-the option page.
+on the option page.

 - If you do not have root access:

-- Run the installer: java -jar Setup_HASE_III_1.2.1.2.jar
+- Run the installer: java -jar Setup_HASE_3.8.0.1.jar

-- Follow the installer instructions, selecting Select `Install
+- Follow the installer instructions, selecting Select 'Install

 for Just Me' in the installation options.
 Make sure you choose an